zhouzaida/channel-distillation/README.md

 #### Training

 Note
-> Teacher checkpoint will be downloaded automatically.
+> Download the teacher checkpoint from [here](https://drive.google.com/file/d/1e3IW5pxH7W-aOipIY7cGQJ3dmRrHXZ51/view)
+> Then, put the checkpoint in the pretrain directory

 Running the following command and experiment will be launched.